jkbhk/LTABuddies/README.md

-#LTA Buddy
+# About
-A tracking application for buses in Singapore.
+An application that tracks buses and their routes in Singapore.

-##Project members
+# Project Members:
-Yue Peng
+Looi Yue Peng<br>
-Jonathan
+Jonathan Yeo<br>

-##Screenshots
+# Screenshots